nxbisgin/Should-you-renovate-your-house-Advice-using-Multiple-Linear-Regression-on-King-county-houses/README.md

 -Sqft of living area, lot, basement, above and sqft of living area and lot for 15 nearest neighbors -Zip Code, latitude, longitude

-Price Range
--Min: $78k
--Max: $7.7M
--Avg: $540k

-## Business Problem

-I develop this project for a real estate agency that makes recommendations to sellers on home renovations and to buyers/sellers on the price of the house.
-The problems I will focus on are below:

-Will the price of the house increase if renovation is done?

-Is the seller's price reasonable for the house given the attributes?

 ## Model